-Every company wants to delight customers with a high-quality product, and many organizations naturally focus on process improvements to reach quality goals.
-But organizational culture eats process for breakfast.
-So how do you create a culture of quality?
-New research on 850 employees who impact quality from 80 companies presents new strategies for shifting values, norms, beliefs, and habits.
+We all want to delight customers with a quality product, and many companies focus on process to reach quality goals.
+But culture eats process for breakfast.
+How do you create a culture of quality?

-While organizations operate under an illusion of certainty, tradeoffs are inevitable.
-Giving up certainty does not mean giving up predictability.
-This article examines four flow choices for software delivery and presents three choices for IT Delivery: Throughput, Flexibility and all out speed.
+Giving up certainty doesn't mean giving up predictability.
+This article examines 4 flow choices for software delivery and presents 3 choices for IT Delivery: Throughput, Flexibility & all out speed.

 The QA role in Scrum is much more than writing tests and reporting bugs.
 In this article, Priyanka Hasija shares her experiences and the valuable lessons learned while serving as a QA in Scrum.
 33